soenug/BFSE-SSSP/README.md

 The algorithm runs in O(V + E*W) where W is the maximum edge weight in the graph.
 More precisely, the algorithm runs in O(V + E + W) time where W is the summation of all edge weights minus the total number of edges times the minimum edge weight.
 I use E + W because each edge e will be processed at least once and w as many times where w is the the difference between e.weight and the  minimum edge weight.
 Therefore complexity is the sum of the number of vertices, the number of edges, and the number of additional times all edges have to be processed.

 ## Effectiveness
-The algorithm should be effective on any Directed Acyclic Graph.
+The algorithm should be effective on any directed graph with arbitrary weights.
 The algorithm is an improvement over naïve BFS SSSP.
 BFS SSSP will always produce correct output for any DAG if and only if edge weight is constant across all edges.
 BFS Step-Expansion SSSP corrects this.
-Therefore, BFSE is effective for any arbitrarily weighted graph with or without cycles.
+Therefore, BFSE is effective for any positive weighted DAG.
+Further modifications to BFSE allow for it to be effective on any directed graph with arbitrary weights with or without cycles.

 Formal proof and more inclusive testing is required to substantiate my claim that BFSE can produce correct output for any arbitrarily weighted graph with or without cycles.
 So far, in my limited testing, I have not discovered a counter-example.